Alabama election map diluted black vote, Supreme Court rules

 The US Supreme Court has ruled that an Alabama electoral map violated federal law prohibiting racial discrimination in voting.

-The 5-4 decision backed a lower court's decision that the state's Republican-drawn map had diluted the voting power of black Alabamians.
+The 5-4 decision backed a lower court's ruling that the state's Republican-drawn map had diluted the voting power of black Alabamians.

 The map, outlining the state's seven districts for the US House of Representatives, was approved in 2021.